Consequences of Original Sin

 Relationships Became Discordant

-God intended our relationships with each other to be harmonious and gratifying.
+God intended our relationships with one another to be harmonious and fulfilling.

 Instead, our selfish nature prompts us to exalt or denigrate ourselves and others, depending on the circumstances.
-It produces harmful thoughts, attitudes, words, motives, actions, and reactions that generate conflicts among us.
+This selfishness produces harmful thoughts, attitudes, words, motives, actions, and reactions that create conflict among us.

 These tensions give rise to fleeting friendships, bad marriages, dysfunctional families, and hostile work environments.